lewmeta/lewmeta/README.md

+# Hi there, I'm Lewis! 👋🏾 👨‍💻
 ![Profile Banner](https://github.com/lewmeta/lewmeta/blob/main/banner.png)

-# Hi there, I'm Lewis! 👋
-I'm a **passionate Web Developer & Designer** based in Nairobi, Kenya 🇰🇪.
-I specialize in **React.js**, **Next.js**, **TypeScript**, and more.
-My mission is to create seamless and engaging digital experiences through clean, efficient code, backed by a deep understanding of design principles.
-Welcome to my GitHub profile!
+I'm a passionate Web Developer & Designer rooted in the heart of Nairobi, Kenya 🇰🇪.
+Specializing in React and its vast ecosystem, along with Next.js, TypeScript, and beyond, I’m on a mission to transform complex ideas into intuitive, engaging digital experiences.
+My craft blends sleek, efficient code with thoughtful design, creating solutions that don't just work—they captivate.
+Whether you're here to collaborate, be inspired, or simply browse my latest creations, welcome to my GitHub playground!

 ![Developer GIF](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)